hartmantis/mac-app-store-chef/README.md

 ***default***

+An attribute is supplied to represent a set of apps to install:

     default['mac_app_store']['apps'] = nil

-A set of apps to install is empty by default and can be overridden with a hash of app names (as displayed in the App Store) and app IDs (as displayed in the output of `pkgutil --pkgs`.
+It can be overridden with a hash of app names (as displayed in the App Store) and app IDs (as displayed in the output of `pkgutil --pkgs`.

     default['mac_app_store']['apps']['Tweetbot for Twitter'] = 'com.tapbots.TweetbotMac'

+By default, the main recipe assumes an Apple ID is already signed into the App Store, but a set of credentials can be provided:

+    default['mac_app_store']['username'] = nil
+    default['mac_app_store']['password'] = nil

 Resources
 =========